The story of the only player of Asian descent to play for England

 The Wanderer is a lovingly crafted and well-researched biography, but so much of Soo’s life and career will remain a mystery to us.

-He played in era where there was barely film, let alone the abundance of match highlights and YouTube reels that can be used to demonstrate the talents of today’s great players.
+He played in an era where there was barely film, let alone the abundance of match highlights and YouTube reels that can be used to demonstrate the talents of today’s great players.

 However, what remains clear is that Soo was so much more than the great footballer he undoubtedly was.